argilla-io/argilla/docs/tutorials/monitoring.md

 # <span class="tuto-section-6"></span>Monitoring

-See how Rubrix can help you to monitor your model predictions.
+These tutorials show you how Rubrix can help you to monitor your model predictions.

 ````{grid} 1 1 2 2
 :class-container: tuto-section-6